jararias/caelus/README.md

 - CLOUDLESS
 - CLOUD ENHANCEMENT

-only from 1-min time series of solar position, global horizontal irradiance and global horizontal irradiance under hypothetical cloudless and cloudless-clean-and-dry atmospheres.
+only from 1-min time series of solar position, global horizontal irradiance and global horizontal irradiance under hypothetical cloudless and cloudless-and-clean-and-dry atmospheres.

 The package also provides easy access to the [data set](https://doi.org/10.5281/zenodo.7897639) that was used to develop, validate and benchmark the algorithm.